andyatkinson/andyatkinson.github.io/postgresql-tips.md

 title: PostgreSQL Tuning and Tips
 ---

+Web applications that utilize a relational database and normalized data, have a high transactional online workload.
+Scaling up the database is common and critical to meet the workload.

-Here are tuning params, tips and misc. information collected from work experience with PostgreSQL that didn't quite fit into a single blog post.
-More of an evolving source of personal documentation, references, and examples.
+Here are tuning params, tips and misc. information collected from work with PostgreSQL.
+This page serves me as an evolving source of documentation, references, and examples across various categories.

 ## Tuning